 Select Bibliography

-We include below a very select list of books and other texts, with short annotations where necessary, to help you explore further.
-This list includes several texts referred to in entries to the interactive Lincolnshire Folk Tales Map on this website, and concentrates on sources that are either in print at trade price, or otherwise readily available.
+We include below a very select list of books and other texts, with short annotations, to help you explore further.
+This list includes several books referred to in entries to the interactive Lincolnshire Folk Tales Map on this website, and concentrates on sources that are either in print at trade price, or otherwise readily available.
+It does not include (often expensive) academic books or subscription-only texts, though you are welcome to contact us to ask for specific recommendations.
 Many website links are provided in individual folk tale entries on the map, so are not replicated here.
-See the map entries to discover those links.
+See the folk tale map entries to discover those links.

-A successor to the book by Daniel Codd (see below), focused largely on the city.
+A counterpart to Haunted Lincolnshire by Daniel Codd (see below), focused largely on the city.

 This three-volume compendium of British folk tales was first published in 1970, and republished, with illustrations, by the Folio Society in 2011.
 It is beautiful and well-referenced, and includes a good share of Lincolnshire folk tales.